flashbots/mev-boost/README.md

 ## Binaries

-Each release includes binaries from Linux, Windows and macOS (portable build, for amd and arm).
+Each release includes binaries from Linux, Windows and macOS.
 You can find the latest release at https://github.com/flashbots/mev-boost/releases